servergrove/SGControlBundle/README.md

 * reboot [server] - reboots a server. [server] is optional.
 If not given it will use the selected server.
 It will ask for confirmation before proceding
 * shutdown [server] - shuts down a server. [server] is optional.
 If not given it will use the selected server.
 It will ask for confirmation before proceding
 * bootup [server] - boots up a server. [server] is optional.
 If not given it will use the selected server
+* discover [server] - sends a discover request to server.
+A discover request will update server and apps information. [server] is optional.
+If not given it will use the selected server.
 * domains - list domains under selected server
 * domain [option] - selects a domain from the domains list. option can be an numeric option from the list or a domain name.
 A partial name can also be provided and it will select the first match
 * apps - list apps under selected server